bevyengine/rfcs/rfcs/34-system-graph-flavors.md

   - `hard_before` and `hard_after` are syntactic sugar for the common case where the separating system label is `CoreSystem::ApplyCommands`, the label used for the exclusive system that applies queued commands that is typically added to the beginning of each sequential stage.
   - The order of arguments in `between` matters; the labels must only be separated by a cleanup system in one direction, rather than both.
   - This methods do not automatically insert systems to enforce this separation: instead, the schedule will panic upon initialization as no valid system execution strategy exists.
-  - At-least-once separation also applies a special form of run criteria overriding (see below): if a pair of `before` and `after` systems are enabled during a schedule pass, and all intervening `between` systems are disabled, the last intervening `between` system is forcibly enabled to ensure that cleanup occurs
+  - At-least-once separation also applies a special causal tie (see below): if a pair of `before` and `after` systems are enabled during a schedule pass, and all intervening `between` systems are disabled, the last intervening `between` system is forcibly enabled to ensure that cleanup occurs

 System ordering constraints operate across stages, but can only see systems within the same schedule.